dabeaz/curio/README.rst

 A Complex Example
 -----------------

-The above example only illustrates a few basics.
+The above example only illustrates a few basics using a standard echo server example.
 You'll find Curio to be a bit more interesting if you try something more complicated.

 As an example, one such problem is that of making a client TCP connection on a dual IPv4/IPv6 network.
 On such networks, functions